Promo code SPRING2022 will be automatically applied at checkout!

 Environmental Factors

-Implementing habits such as following a balanced and healthy diet, getting appropriate levels of physical activity, reducing stress, limiting alcohol, and not smoking can help you avoid metabolic syndrome.
+Implementing habits such as following a balanced and healthy diet, getting appropriate levels of physical activity, reducing stress, limiting alcohol, and not smoking can help you lower the risk of metabolic syndrome.

 When your diet is unbalanced and you’re not physically active, you may be at a higher risk of obesity, high cholesterol, high triglycerides, high blood pressure, and diabetes—all the components of metabolic syndrome.

-5 Main Signs and Symptoms of Metabolic Syndrome
+What are the Signs and Symptoms of Metabolic Syndrome?

 High Blood Pressure

 High blood pressure is one of the common signs of metabolic syndrome.
 A normal blood pressure is 120/80 mmHg.
-Elevated blood pressure is when your systolic (top number) or diastolic (bottom number) is higher than normal.
+Elevated blood pressure occurs when your systolic (top number) or diastolic (bottom number) pressure is higher than normal.

 If your fasting glucose is consistently higher than 100 mg/dL, it is considered abnormal.
-A fasting blood sugar of 100-125 mg/dL is an indication of prediabetes.
+A fasting glucose of 100-125 mg/dL is an indication of prediabetes.

 High Triglycerides